-Below are lists of plants available on 13th October, 2021.
-As the plants are sold, the quantities reduce and some plants will sell out.
+Below are lists of plants available on 18th January 2022.
+Please be aware that as the plants are sold, the quantities reduce and some plants will sell out.

 As we grow a large proportion of what we sell, staff are extremely busy we regret we are unable to pick and save customer orders.